PacktPublishing/Mastering-Graphics-Programming-with-Vulkan/README.md

 * Vulkan Cookbook [[Packt]](https://www.packtpub.com/product/vulkan-cookbook/9781786468154?utm_source=github&utm_medium=repository&utm_campaign=9781786468154) [[Amazon]](https://www.amazon.com/dp/1786468158)

 ## Get to Know the Authors
 **Marco Castorina** first got familiar with Vulkan while working as a driver developer at Samsung.
 Later he developed a 2D and 3D renderer in Vulkan from scratch for a leading media-server company.
 He recently joined the games graphics performance team at AMD.
 In his spare time, he keeps up to date with the latest techniques in real-time graphics.
+He also likes cooking and playing guitar.

 **Gabriel Sassone** is a rendering enthusiast currently working as a Principal Rendering Engineer at Multiplayer Group.
 Previously working for Avalanche Studios, where his first contact with Vulkan happened, where they developed the Vulkan layer for the proprietary Apex Engine and its Google Stadia Port.
 He previously worked at ReadyAtDawn, Codemasters, FrameStudios, and some non-gaming tech companies.
 His spare time is filled with music and rendering, gaming, and outdoor activities.